tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-However, since OpenAL provides no callback API to signal when a sound has finished playing, I created a function `web_updateAudio`, called on each frame, that queries state of each source currently marked as in-use and makes it available if it is no longer playing.
+Since OpenAL provides no callback API to signal when a sound has finished playing, I created a function `web_updateAudio`, called on each frame, that queries the state of each source currently marked as in-use and makes it available if it is no longer playing.

 ```c
 void web_updateAudio(void) {